-The effect lupus may have on a person depends on the severity of the disease.
+The effects of lupus depend on the severity of the disease.
 Some people who have severe flare-ups could be at greater risk of their lupus being life-threatening.

-This article looks at whether lupus is a fatal disease, how lupus affects different areas of the body, and if there is anything an individual can do to help themselves manage their lupus to ensure a normal life expectancy.
+This article looks at whether lupus can lead to death, how it affects different areas of the body, and the steps an individual can take manage their lupus and ensure a normal life expectancy.

 What is lupus?

-Lupus is a long-term autoimmune disease.
-In people with lupus, the immune system attacks and causes inflammation in usually healthy cells, tissue, and organs.
-Symptoms and the organs that are affected differ from person to person.
+Lupus is a long-term autoimmune disease, in which the immune system attacks healthy cells, tissue, and organs, causing inflammation.
+The symptoms and affected organs differ from person to person.

 Experts are unsure what causes lupus, but they think the reasons could be linked to genes, environment, and hormones.